 - Saturated fat PROTECTS OUR DIGESTIVE TRACT due to its antimicrobial properties that protect us against harmful microorganisms.

 Let’s now have a look at the benefits of cholesterol on Keto:

 - We have now seen that our blood vessels become damaged due to the irritation caused by free radicals or because the vessels are structurally weak – BTW the biggest culprit being a high-carb diet.
-When the body recognises that blood vessels are damaged cholesterol is sent to REPAIR THE BLOOD VESSEL DAMAGE.
+When the body recognizes that blood vessels are damaged cholesterol is sent to REPAIR THE BLOOD VESSEL DAMAGE.

 - Just like saturated fats, cholesterol is also responsible for creating STRONG CELL MEMBRANES.
 Diet high in omega-6 oils or vegetable oils tends to weaken your cellular walls. cholesterol is sent to these tissues to give its structural integrity.

-- Cholesterol allows our bodies to ABSORB VITAMIN D. Vitamin D is an essential fat-soluble vitamin needed for healthy bones, a healthy nervous system, insulin production, reproduction, the immune system, proper growth, mineral metabolism and muscle tone.
+- Cholesterol allows our bodies to ABSORB VITAMIN D. Vitamin D is an essential fat-soluble vitamin needed for healthy bones, a healthy nervous system, insulin production, reproduction, the immune system, proper growth, mineral metabolism, and muscle tone.

 - Cholesterol plays a vital role in the CREATION OF BILE which is essential for the digestion and digestion of fats in your diet.

 - Cholesterol acts as an ANTIOXIDANT, which is why we see cholesterol levels tend to increase with age.
 As an antioxidant, cholesterol protects us against free radical damage that can lead to heart disease and cancer.

 - cholesterol helps maintain INTESTINAL HEALTH.
 People with low cholesterol-vegetarian or vegan diets often develop leaky gut syndrome and have intestinal disorders due to low cholesterol.